-45 MySQL Interview Questions in 2024 [Basic to Advanced]
+Top 45 MySQL Interview Questions You Must Know In 2024 [Basic to Advanced]

-45 MySQL Interview Questions in 2024 [Basic to Advanced]
+Top 45 MySQL Interview Questions You Must Know In 2024 [Basic to Advanced]

 Given the widespread use of MySQL by organizations like GitHub, Airbnb, and Uber for their data-related solutions, you’ll likely encounter questions about MySQL during data and tech interview rounds.